"It is exposed to sun, air, rain and other elements but I tell you, Abel Iloko fabric is very durable."

-|This semi-colorful orange ancestral house became more colorful when a set of red-orange abel Iloko fabric was placed as decoration at it's huge door.|
+|This semi-colorful orange ancestral house became more colorful when a set of red-orange abel Iloko fabric was placed as decoration at its huge door.|

-The abel-weaving industry has been thriving in this small heritage city and it's use can be traced as early as the start of Spanish occupation in the Philippines.
+The abel-weaving industry has been thriving in this small heritage city and its use can be traced as early as the start of Spanish occupation in the Philippines.

 This old-age local industry of Vigan leveled-up.
-Aside form being a highlight of many fashion shows locally and abroad and even to some international beauty pageants like Ms. Earth, Abel Iloko has evolved to be a flexible fabric that can be used as blanket, cell phone casing, heirloom, long gown, clothes (possibly underwear) and lately as a house facade decoration.
+Aside form being a highlight of many fashion shows locally and abroad and even in some international beauty pageants like Ms. Earth, Abel Iloko has evolved to be a flexible fabric that can be used as blanket, cell phone casing, heirloom, long gown, clothes (possibly underwear) and lately as a house facade decoration.